 LINK TAB FUNCTION UPnP Use this screen to turn UPnP and UPnP NAT-T on or off.
 Additional Subnet Use this screen to configure IP alias and public static IP.
-STB Vendor ID Use this screen to configure the Vendor IDs of the connected Set Top Bos (STB) devices, which have the Zyxel Device automatically create static DHCP entries for the STB devices when they request IP addresses.
+STB Vendor ID Use this screen to configure the Vendor IDs of the connected Set Top Box (STB) devices, which have the Zyxel Device automatically create static DHCP entries for the STB devices when they request IP addresses.
 Wake on LAN Use this screen to remotely turn on a device on the local network.
 TFTP Server Name Use DHCP option 66 to identify a TFTP server name.
 Routing Static Route Use this screen to view and set up static routes on the Zyxel Device.
-DNS Route Use this screen to forward DNS queries for certain domain names throug a specific WAN interface to its DNS servers.
+DNS Route Use this screen to forward DNS queries for certain domain names through a specific WAN interface to its DNS servers.
 Policy Route Use this screen to configure policy routing on the Zyxel Device.
 RIP Use this screen to configure Routing Information Protocol to exchange routing information with other routers.
+QoS General Use this screen to enable QoS and traffic prioritizing.
+You can also configure the QoS rules and actions.
+Queue Setup Use this screen to configure QoS queues.
+Classification Setup Use this screen to define a classifier.
+Shaper Setup Use this screen to limit outgoing traffic rate on the selected interface.
+Policer Setup Use this screen to configure QoS policers.
 NAT Port Forwarding Use this screen to make your local servers visible to the outside world.
 Port Triggering Use this screen to change your Zyxel Device's port triggering settings.
 DMZ Use this screen to configure a default server which receives packets from ports that are not specified in the Port Forwarding screen.
 ALG Use this screen to enable the ALGs (Application Layer Gateways) in the Zyxel Device to allow applications to operate through NAT.
 Address Mapping Use this screen to change your Zyxel Device's IP address mapping settings.
 Sessions Use this screen to configure the maximum number of NAT sessions each client host is allowed to have through the Zyxel Device.
-PCP Use this screen to configure PCP (Port Control Protocol) to allow device such as web or file sharing servers behind the Zyxel Device to receive incoming traffic.
+PCP Use this screen to configure PCP (Port Control Protocol) to allow devices such as web or file sharing servers behind the Zyxel Device to receive incoming traffic.
 DNS DNS Entry Use this screen to view and configure DNS routes.
-Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP addre VLAN Group VLAN Group Use this screen to group and tag VLAN IDs to outgoing traffic from the specified interface.
+Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP addres IGMP/MLD IGMP/MLD Use this screen to configure multicast settings (IGMP for IPv4 and MLD fo IPv6 multicast groups) on the WAN.
+VLAN Group VLAN Group Use this screen to group and tag VLAN IDs to outgoing traffic from the specified interface.
 Interface Grouping Interface Grouping Use this screen to map a port to create multiple networks on the Zyxel Device.
 USB Service File Sharing Use this screen to enable file sharing through the Zyxel Device.
-Media Server Use this screen to use the Zyxel Device as a media server. ecurity Firewall General Use this screen to configure the security level of your firewall.
-Protocol Use this screen to add Internet services and configure firewall rules.
-Access Control Use this screen to enable specific traffic directions for network services.
-DoS Use this screen to activate protection against Denial of Service (DoS) attacks.
-MAC Filter MAC Filter Use this screen to block or allow traffic from devices of certain MAC addresses to the Zyxel Device.
-Home Security Connected Home Security Use this screen to set up a URL filter that blocks users on your network from accessing certain websites.
+Media Server Use this screen to use the Zyxel Device as a media server.
+Security Firewall General Use this screen to configure the security level of your firewall.